MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Backup-SPEnterpriseSearchServiceApplicationIndex.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

-This cmdlet will take a backup of the search index to a specified backup location.
-The cmdlet has to be run in two phases.
-Phase one will take a backup of what is present in the index at the time that the backup cmdlet is run.
-Phase two will take a differential backup of what was added to the index after you started the first phase index backup.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-**Below Content Applies To:**SharePoint Server 2016

 This cmdlet will take a backup of the search index to a specified backup location.
 The cmdlet has to be run in two phases.